AnvithPabba/MLArchive/README.md

 We were able to implement everything as part of out Part 1 and Part 2 design plan.
 We made a slight tweak replacing version history with keeping a training log whenever a user trains a model.

 * <b> Search through Datasets </b> - Search through the catalog of uploaded datasets based on the name of the dataset or assosciated tags.
-For example, the user could search for "image classification" datasets or "NER" datasets.
+For example, the user could search for "classification" datasets or "NER" datasets.

 * <b> Search through Models </b> - Search through the catalog of uploaded models based on name of the model or assosciated tags.
-For example, the user could search for "image classification" models or "NLI" models.
+For example, the user could search for "text generation" models, "image classification" models or "NLI" models.

-* <b> Search Authors </b> - A user can search for authors who have published models in a particular field (we take the user input for this) after a particular year (the user inputs this as well).
+* <b> Search for relevant Authors in a field</b> - A user can search for authors who have published models in a particular field (we take the user input for this) after a particular year (the user inputs this as well).

 * <b> Trending Section </b> - When you land on the webpage you see a trending section, which lists the top datasets/models being used in the ML community.
 We use the review ratings as a metric to rank datasets.
 For models, we rank it by the number of downloads.

 * <b> Citations Page </b> - Here you can look at all the citations associated with every model and dataset.

-* <b> User Login </b> - Get separate login pages based on if the user is a <b>free tier user</b> or a <b>premium tier user</b>.
+* <b> User Login </b> - The home page has different functionality depending on whether the user is a <b>free tier user</b> or a <b>premium tier user</b>.
 As a premium tier, the user gets more functionalities, such as training models on a remote server.

 * <b> User Functionalities </b> - The functionalities on the website differ if the user is either <b> free tier </b> or <b> premium tier </b>.
 All functionalities of a <b> free tier </b> user is available to the <b> premium tier </b> but not the vice versa.